 You may first want to consider your schedule.
 When is the best time for you to eat?
 Maybe this is between 9 am and 5 pm, or maybe between 10 am and 6 pm works better for you.

 It doesn’t really matter, as long as you stick to the 8-hour time frame each day.

 While there are no forbidden foods with the 16:8 Diet, you are encouraged to eat healthy foods that nourish the body and provide substantial energy.
 Here are some examples of foods to include:

 You also need to consider portion size – especially if you’re trying to lose weight.

-So, when you consider the 16:8 Diet ingredients, think along the lines of a grocery list that includes a broad array of whole foods that fall into all major food categories or groups, advises the National Health and Medical Research Council.
+So, when you consider the 16:8 Diet ingredients, think along the lines of a grocery list that includes a broad array of whole foods that fall into all major food categories or groups, advises The Journal of Nutrition.

 The 16:8 Diet Coffee and Alcohol

 Yes, you can have both coffee and alcohol on the 16:8 Diet plan.
-Again, you need to include these beverages in you 8-hour eating window.
+Again, you need to include these beverages in your 8-hour eating window.

 Also, in regards to coffee and tea, you can add cream and sugar if preferred.

-You can also have some coffee and tea (as well as plenty of water) during the 16-hour fasting period, states Men’s Health.
+You can also have some coffee and tea (as well as plenty of water) during the 16-hour fasting period.